janarthvasan-0105/CCTV-IntelliWatch/README.md

 After detection, each bounding box is passed into the CentroidTracker:

-How it works:
+📝 How it works:

-Computes the centroid of each detected bounding box

-Compares new centroids with previously tracked ones

-Uses a distance matrix to match closest objects

-Assigns persistent IDs

-Deregisters objects if they disappear for too long

-This ensures consistent tracking even when:
+Computes the centroid of each detected bounding box Compares new centroids with previously tracked ones Uses a distance matrix to match closest objects Assigns persistent IDs Deregisters objects if they disappear for too long This ensures consistent tracking even when:

-People move

-Appear or disappear

-Temporary occlusion happens
+People move Appear or disappear Temporary occlusion happens

 🎥 Real-Time Video Inference

 For each video frame:

-Read frame using OpenCV

-Convert to RGB + Tensor

-Run Faster R-CNN detection

-Filter predictions by confidence (>0.7)

-Send bounding boxes to CentroidTracker
+Read frame using OpenCV → Convert to RGB + Tensor → Run Faster R-CNN detection → Filter predictions by confidence (>0.7) → Send bounding boxes to CentroidTracke r →

 Draw:

-Bounding boxes

-Object ID labels

-Display output in a live video window
+Bounding boxes → Object ID labels → Display output in a live video window

 ▶️ How to Run